jerefrer/songtsen-hugo/content/padmakara/about-padmakara/literature-of-a-living-tradition/index.en.md

+---
-#  Literature of a living tradition
+title: "Literature of a living tradition"
+---

 ##  The spread of knowledge from India